Porac: Economy

+Elected Officials

 Government

 The municipal government is divided into three branches: executive, legislative and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The executive branch is composed of the mayor and the barangay captains for the barangays.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 Spanish-era Roman Catholic churches

 Since the founding of the town of Porac in 1867, various Roman Catholic structures have been built in the area to aid in the religious practices of the devout Kapampangans.
 As of writing, three notable Spanish-era religious structures are extant within the municipality.
 The largest of the three, the Santa Catalina de Alejandria Church is located at Barangay Poblacion and still functions as one of Porac's main parochial structures.
 The other two are currently utilized as barangay chapels.

 Santa Catalina de Alejandria Church

 The Santa Catalina de Alejandria parish church is under the jurisdiction of the Roman Catholic Archdiocese of San Fernando.
 Its original structure, built in 1872, is largely intact but slight revisions have been made to the inside.
 It underwent restoration in the 1980s.
 The church is 52 m long, 12 m wide and 9 m high.

 In the earthquake of 2019, the church belfry has been destroyed a day after Easter Sunday.
 Rebuilding operations are planned with call for donations to restore the church bell tower.